WJAR: History

 On March 21, 2014, LIN Media entered into an agreement to merge with Media General in a $1.6 billion deal.
 Because LIN already owned CBS affiliate WPRI and operated Fox affiliate WNAC-TV, and the two stations rank among the four highest-rated stations in the Providence market in total day viewership, the companies were required to sell either WJAR or WPRI-TV; on August 20, 2014, Media General announced that it would keep WPRI and the LMA with WNAC and sell WJAR, along with WLUK-TV and WCWF in Green Bay and WTGS in Savannah, Georgia, to the Sinclair Broadcast Group in exchange for KXRM-TV and KXTU-LD in Colorado Springs, WHTM in Harrisburg (which Sinclair, on behalf of Allbritton is planning on to divest) and WTTA in Tampa Bay.
 WHTM's sale of Media General was explored nearly two months earlier, and it was completed, nearly three months before the Media General/LIN deal was completed.

 The sale was completed on December 19, marking Sinclair's return to owning a Providence market station after a year and a half, as it owned WLWC from January 2012 until April 2013.

+On September 12, 2025, Sinclair announced that it had acquired the non-license assets of WLNE "ABC 6" from Standard Media and would take over its operations.

+On December 1, 2025, the ABC affiliation was moved from WLNE-TV to WJAR's second subchannel; Roar, which was formerly on WJAR-DT4, moved to WLNE's main channel.
+On January 12, 2026, WJAR-DT2 was rebranded from "ABC 6" to "Coastal ABC".